mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=hM_h0UA7upI , glad to hear Andrew's latest thoughts on ai

-https://www.youtube.com/watch?v=FhJfm-kzopc , a real talk about the creator of Tailwind CSS
+https://www.youtube.com/watch?v=FhJfm-kzopc , a real talk about the creator of tailwindcss

-https://www.youtube.com/watch?v=34wmGmbf51U , Kanye told me to learn as much as I can.
+https://www.youtube.com/watch?v=34wmGmbf51U , kanye told me to learn as much as I can.
 I listened.

+https://www.youtube.com/watch?v=9TxtTF_dUHQ , classic kanye and elon talk, though it did not happen in this timeline